paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment-llm.md

 ---
-title: LLMs in the IA?
+title: IA and use of AI
 parent: IB Computer Science 2027
 layout: default
 nav_order: 3